 But Burba, president of IACLEA, said that the attacks at UC Merced, Florida State and Ohio State demonstrate why college police can’t let that perception of safety lead to complacency.
 Increasingly, through memorandums of understanding signed with local law enforcement, college police are also called on to patrol and protect areas surrounding campus.
 That’s what Rose, the Wayne State officer, was doing when he was shot last week.

 The officer was charged with murder, but a jury was unable to reach a verdict in November, and the judge declared a mistrial.
 A date for a retrial has not been set.
+Since the shooting, the university said it "has engaged in voluntary reform of its police department, which, to date, has included a top-to-bottom review of all policies, practices, procedures and training; new leadership; and the creation of a Community Advisory Council to help guide reform efforts and provide input" from the local community.

 Read more by